 Most famously known for the Fairy Penguins making their return voyage home onto the shores of Phillip Island having been out to sea hunting, this popular Melbourne tourist attraction brings thousands of people annually to witness this incredible event.

-The Penguin colony is 32,000 strong and is a protected species under legislation by the Victorian Government, assisted by Parks Victoria.
+The Phillip Island Penguin parade colony is 32,000 strong and is a protected species under legislation by the Government, assisted by Parks Victoria.

 Best day tours from Melbourne

-Just 90 minutes north-east of Melbourne in the foothills of the Great Dividing Range is a town revered for rejuvenation and healing, Daylesford.
+Just 90 minutes north-east of Melbourne in the foothills of the Great Dividing Range is a town revered for rejuvenation and healing.

-Originally inhabited by the Dja Dja Wurrung people thousands of years ago, then the Swiss-Italian migrants who came over in the 1850s for the gold rush boom, to what it is today; an architecturally preserved rural city and a perfect day trip from Melbourne.
+Originally inhabited by the Dja Dja Wurrung people thousands of years ago, then the Swiss-Italian migrants who came over in the 1850s for the gold rush boom, to what it is today; an architecturally preserved rural city high on our day trips from Melbourne go-to’s!

-To Melburnians, Daylesford is known as a foodie’s heaven with a rich gastronomic presence and locally sourced produce making it the perfect day trip from Melbourne.
+To Melburnians, a day trip to Daylesford is known as a foodie’s heaven with a rich gastronomic presence and locally sourced produce making it the perfect day trip from Melbourne.

-Recommended by a friend, best to get to this lake at sunrise or sunset to catch the early morning fog that drifts across the glass-like lake, watching the morning birds sing and glide across the water.
+Recommended by a friend, best to get to this lake at sunrise or sunset to catch the fog that drifts across the glass lake, watching the morning birds sing and glide across the water.

-Built in 1929, a 25 minute trek around this beautiful man-made lake complete with boat house and restaurant is the perfect way to spend the afternoon in Daylesford.
+Built in 1929, a 25 minute trek around this beautiful man-made lake complete with boat house and restaurant is the perfect way to take in the afternoon in Daylesford.

 Brunch at Pancho